 The young & privileged Clara (Claudia Vega) is engaged to be married to a handsome, successful young guy named Ricardo (Raul Araiza) and her birthday is coming right up where she is anticipating a big celebration from everyone around her.
 Things seem to be going well, right?
 Apparently not when everyone seems to have forgotten Clara’s birthday and Ricardo apparently cannot cancel the bachelor party his friends are throwing him.
-Clara feeling betrayed & angry; takes her frustrations out on Alfonso (Rafael Rojas), the architecture who’s working on the apartment building that her & Ricardo will be moving into.
+Clara feeling betrayed & angry—takes her frustrations out on Alfonso (Rafael Rojas), the architecture who’s working on the apartment building that her & Ricardo will be moving into.
 Alfonso also just happens to be the ex-boyfriend of Clara’s best friend (a very pregnant Michelle Mayer!).
-Alfonso is smitten with Clara and their attraction for one another is mutual which then leads to them having a sexual rendezvous that ends in disaster.
+Alfonso is quite smitten to Clara and their attraction for one another is mutual, which then leads to them having a sexual rendezvous that ends in complete disaster.

 The second story is honestly predictable right near the end.
 You know a certain something will happen and sure enough it does.
 The story’s purpose overall though is to not freak out right away & abandon your feelings completely just for a little pleasure.
 And about that “little pleasure”, well it’s actually a very raunchy sex scene and it’ll either amuse you greatly or if you’re sensitive to such things, will make you feel ill towards.
 This particular sex scene is something else for sure.